Sajidbm/Aerial-Data-Analysis/readme.md

 ## Present Goal: Adversarial Class

 It is interesting to study the set of parameters of the GPS-receiver pipeline that an adversary can control.
-A full study of adversary capacity and a corresponding cost-benefit analysis is fundamental to developing strategies to monitor, detect, and counteract spoofing attacks.
+A full study of adversary capacity and a corresponding cost-benefit analysis for counter strategies is fundamental to strengthening strategies to monitor, detect, and counteract spoofing attacks.
 To that end, our current aim is to develop a general adversary class and integrate the adversary into our flight simulation.

 ### Simple Adversary

 We first assume (naively) that an adversary is fully capable of controlling the GPS receiver of the UAV.
 That is, the adversary can:

-- Assign GPS position estimates,
+- Assign GPS position estimates to the UAV, replacing true GPS signals,
-- Alter GPS frequency,
+- Alter true GPS frequency,
 - Change GPS velocity estimates, and
 - Control GPS horizontal and vertical dilutions.

 To begin our experimentation, we also assume that the adversary has full knowledge of the flight path.
 Here are the characteristics of the class:

-- Given the flight path (an array of coordinates) and a target trajectory, our adversary class will be able to output corrupt GPS positions, frequency, velocities, and horizontal+vertical dilutions that attains the target trajectory (post pose correction).
+- Given the flight path (a sequence of coordinates), a target trajectory, and a duration, our adversary class will be able to output corrupt GPS positions, frequency, velocities, and horizontal+vertical dilutions that attains the target trajectory (post pose correction).
     - To avoid integrating autopilot pose correction algorithm, we will (naively) assume that corrected pose, up to a rotation and a scale factor, is equal to the false course fused by spoofed GPS and IMU.
 Meaning, it's be sufficient for the adversary class to back-calculate the outputs relative only to the estimated false flight course (pre pose correction).
 For now, we'll just assume that pose correction is equal in magnitude and opposite in direction.